Beneath the World Tree: Understanding SVG as Scene Graph

 Process part 1: Know your root

-Before going to deep, Let me clarify the terminolgy.
-All SVG's have a root element; the <svg> tag.
+First and foremost, it bears reiterating that all SVG's have a root element: the <svg> tag itself.
 The <svg> root offers intriguing possibilities as a "window" into your SVG worlds.
-With respect to the scene graph, the <svg> node defines a coodinate system relative to which all the branches in the scene graph can be transformed ...
+With respect to the scene graph, the <svg> node defines a coodinate system relative to which all the branches in the scene graph can be positioned scaled and rotated ...

 Process part 2: Define modular components around the SVG world origin